ginjo/esphome-dynamic-cron/README.md

   While a schedule is disabled, no next-run time is calculated.
   When this element is turned OFF, the schedule is activated and a new next-run time is calculated.

-  ### Ignore Missed
+  ### Remember Next

-  If Ignore Missed is turned on, the schedule will not remember the next-run time after a power failure or reboot.
-At boot up, the next-run time will be calculated from the current point in time.
+  If Remember Next is turned on, the schedule will remember the next run time after a power failure or reboot.
+Otherwise, at boot up, the next run time will be calculated from the current point in time.

-  This setting can be helpful, if you are scheduling frequent triggers, where making up a missed one is not important.
+  This setting can be helpful, if you are scheduling frequent triggers, where making up a missed run is not important.
-  This setting will reduce wear on non-volatile-storage from frequent writes of the next-run time.
+  Leaving this setting as false will reduce wear on NVS (non-volatile-storage) from frequent writes of the next run time.
+  Conversely, if you have a schedule that *must* run once per day, turning this option on will help ensure the schedule runs in the event of a power outage that crosses the next run time.

   ### Missed Runs